Getting in touch with your MP just got a lot easier

 - Explain that even the “best” oil spill response leaves 80 to 90 per cent of spilled oil in the water.
-Instead we should focus federal spending on reducing or eliminating transporting oil in coastal areas.
+Instead we should focus federal spending on reducing or eliminating oil transport in coastal areas.

-- Point out that increased container and tanker traffic means increased ship strikes on whales and dolphins.
+- Increased container and tanker traffic means increased ship strikes on whales and dolphins.
 It also adds to underwater noise and disturbance — especially devastating for endangered southern resident killer whales.

 - Killer whales are particularly vulnerable to oil spills because of their small populations, low reproductive rates, dietary specialization, long lives and complex social structure.

 - A study estimates that were an oil spill to happen, it would affect between 22 and 80 per cent of endangered whales’ critical Salish Sea habitat.
-That could mean the extinction of the species.
+That could mean the extinction of the southern resident orcas.

-- Ask for a commitment to work in Parliament to stop new oil and gas infrastructure projects, especially pipelines like the Trans Mountain expansion project that will lead to increased tanker traffic.
+- Ask for a commitment to advocate against new oil and gas infrastructure projects, especially pipelines like the Trans Mountain expansion project that will lead to increased tanker traffic.

 - Also ask for a commitment to high quality marine protection that does not allow extractive industries and is guided by strong Indigenous governance.

 - Leave your name and phone number, then ask for a reply confirming their commitment to fight for real ocean protection.